samchops1/AIPiP/docs/USER_GUIDE.md

 - RBAC: viewer/manager/HR with server‑enforced role checks.
 - Legal/HR Gate: HR‑only endpoints for termination, body schema includes sign‑off flags and risk guards.
 - FSM Guardrails: single source of truth for allowed PIP transitions; illegal transitions return 409.
+- PIP‑before‑termination (demo): auto‑firing first places failing active employees on a PIP; only employees already on PIP and still failing are terminated.
 - Evidence Integrity: PDFs include a SHA‑256 hash; download endpoints stream from disk.
 - Audit Everything: any state change writes an audit entry with timestamp and details.
 - Fairness: weekly synthetic cohorts (A/B) with normalized rates; methodology visible in API and UI.